LSRain/LSWebView/README.md

 # LSWebView
-Encapsulate the WKWebView and quickly browse the web(WKWebView封装,快速浏览网页)
+Encapsulate the WKWebView and quickly browse the web(Web container.
+WKWebView, UIWebView package)

 ## Introduction
 This is a tool wrapper from `WKWebView` that you can use to quickly load Url resources